8th Engineer Battalion (United States)

 The 8th Engineer Battalion ("Trojan Horse") is a brigade engineer battalion (BEB) of the United States Army, which traces its history back to 1916.
-The battalion is based at Fort Hood, Texas, as part of the 2nd Brigade Combat Team of the 1st Cavalry Division.
+The battalion is based at Fort Cavazos, Texas, as part of the 2nd Brigade Combat Team of the 1st Cavalry Division.

 History

 Establishment and Pancho Villa Incursion

-The 8th Engineer Battalion was born, in part, due to the Mexican Revolutionary General, Pancho Villa.
-Trouble between the United States and Pancho Villa increased in October 1915, when the United States government officially recognized Villa's rival, and former ally, Venustiano Carranza, as head of the Mexican government.
-Additionally, the U.S. provided over 5,000 Villa’ foes, the Carrancista, transportation from Eagle Pass, Texas to Douglas, Arizona for them to fight at the Battle of Agua Prieta.
+The 8th Engineer Battalion was born, in part, due to the Mexican Revolutionary General Pancho Villa.
+Trouble between the United States and Villa increased in October 1915, when the United States government officially recognized Villa's rival Venustiano Carranza, as head of the Mexican government.
+Additionally, the U.S. provided transportation to over 5,000 Carrancistas from Eagle Pass, Texas to Douglas, Arizona for them to fight Villa's forces at the Second Battle of Agua Prieta.
 As a result, Villa's forces were defeated.
 Feeling betrayed, Villa began attacking U.S. nationals and their property in northern Mexico.
 On November 26, 1915, Villa sent a force to attack the city of Nogales and in the course of the ensuing battle, engaged with American forces before withdrawing.

-On March 9, 1916, General John J. Pershing, commanding the district headquartered at Fort Bliss, Texas, received word that Villa's men were on the border prepared to make an attack that would embarrass the Carranza government and force the United States to intervene,.
+On March 9, 1916, General John J. Pershing, commanding the district headquartered at Fort Bliss, Texas, received word that Villa's men were on the border prepared to make an attack that would embarrass the Carranza government and force the United States to intervene.
 Raids were so commonplace that the rumor was not seen as credible.
 However, all of the changed at approximately 4:00 am on March 9, 1916.
 Villa's troops attacked Columbus, New Mexico, and Camp Furlong, a U.S. Army post, where 240 soldiers from the 13th Cavalry Regiment were stationed.
 Ten civilians and eight soldiers were killed in the attack.
 Six soldiers and two civilians were wounded.
-Villa's troops burned the town, stole horses, mules, and seized machine guns, ammunition and merchandise, before fleeing to Mexico.
+Villa's troops burned the town, stole horses and mules, and seized machine guns, ammunition and merchandise, before fleeing to Mexico.

 The next day, Southern Department Commanding General Frederick Funston recommended an immediate pursuit into Mexico.
 U.S. President Woodrow Wilson concurred, designating General Pershing to command the force.

 On 1 July 1916, the 1st Battalion Mounted Engineers was established in the United States Army, which was the precursor to the 8th Engineer Battalion.

-On 27 July 1921, the Battalion was reassigned to the 1st Cavalry Division.
-The Battalion enjoys the distinction of being one of only two units continuously assigned to the 1st Cavalry Division since the organization of the Division.
+On 27 July 1921, the battalion was reassigned to the 1st Cavalry Division.
 In 1923, the 1st Cavalry Division assembled at Camp Marfa, Texas to stage its first Divisional level exercise.
 Though the maneuvers covered 900 square miles, the 8th Engineer Battalion mapped and marked the entire area.